 Denali Grizzly Bear Resort – Motel Rooms and Cabins

-The resort features two types of hotel accommodations, standard motel rooms and several stand-alone cabins.
+The resort features two types of hotel accommodations, standard motel rooms and several stand-alone cabins, which may be similar to those cabins for rent.
 In total, the resort has 119 motel rooms at the back of the property.
 Most of these front the Nenana River, although two buildings instead face the mountains.
 These are basic rooms, including two double beds, cable TV, a coffee/tea maker, and bathroom with tub and shower.
 There is a breakfast building across from the rooms, but it’s only available for groups of 14 or more.
 Rates range from $309-329 per night during peak season, and $259-279 per night during shoulder season (first 3 weeks of the season in late May/early June).

 Our family, however, decided to spring for a cabin.
 The resort features 30 cabins with varying amenity levels and price points.
 At one end are three very rustic cabins, with electricity but no water or toilets.
 With these cabins, you can use the same common restrooms available to campers.
 One such cabin is the “Mushers” cabin, which sleeps 4.
 Rates range from $128-155 per night.

 One step up are two cabins with a toilet and sink, along with a picnic table out front.
 This includes the “Bootlegger” cabin.
 Rates for these cabins range from $172-182 per night.